marmelab/react-admin/docs/CreateBase.md

 The `<CreateBase>` component is a headless version of `<Create>`: it prepares a form submit handler, and renders its children.

-If does that by calling `useCreateController`, and by putting the result in an `CreateContext`.
+It does that by calling `useCreateController`, and by putting the result in an `CreateContext`.

 ## Usage